650 Reynolds Alley

 Philadelphia, PA 19106

-In accord with the Educational Policy and Accreditation Standards of the Council on Social Work Education, the MSW Program at West Chester University measures and reports student learning outcomes.
-Students are assessed on their mastery of 10 core competencies (EP 2.1.1 through 2.1.10), representing dimensions of social work practice that all social workers are expected to master during their professional training.
-A measurement benchmark is set by the social work programs for each competency.
-An assessment score at or above that benchmark is considered by the program to represent mastery of that particular competency.
-The MSW Program benchmark for the attainment of competency in each of the CSWE Core Competencies is for 85 percent of students to have scored at least 83 (equivalent to grade of B) on each measurement of each Competency and associated Advanced Practice Behaviors.
+In accordance with the Educational Policy and Accreditation Standards of the Council on Social Work Education, the MSW Program at West Chester University measures and reports student learning outcomes.
+Students are assessed on their mastery of 9 core competencies, representing dimensions of social work practice that all social workers are expected to demonstrate during their professional training.